ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/3rd Level/Water Barrier.md

 - **Effects**:
 	- As a reaction to getting hit, you create a barrier of water to soften the blow.
 You gain resistance to one damage type of your choice, this resistance dissipates when the attack resolves.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 18 psyfocus spent above the normal cost for this psycast, you may gain resistance to an additional damage type.
+For every 18 psyfocus spent above the normal cost for this psycast, you may gain resistance to an additional damage type of your choice.